If you need separation advice, the following information can help you understand how to protect your rights when you separate from your spouse.

 Brette's Answer: Yes if you have filed for a separation, but it has not been granted yet, you simply withdraw the papers and the case is over.

 Barbara's Question: My husband abandoned me and I got a legal separation in Georgia.
 We lived apart for eight months.
-He is an alcoholic and was drinking heavily while we were separated, and I was worried that he was depressed and possibly suicidal.
 I moved to another state and allowed him to move back in with me for a time while he got psychological counseling.
 I did not consider us reconciled.
 However, he soon abandoned the counseling, is now gone again, and I want to use our separation agreement as the basis for divorce.
 Is this possible?

 Brette Answers: You need to consult with a local attorney to determine what your status is and whether the reconciliation affects your ability to file.
 The rules regarding divorce are different for every state.
 Good luck.